-Since its founding in 1990, NLGJA has grown to a 700-member, 17-chapter organization in the United States.
+Since its founding in 1990, the organization has grown to include more than 800 members and 25 chapter organizations, including 10 student chapters, in the United States.

-NLGJA’s Stylebook Supplement on Lesbian, Gay, Bisexual, & Transgender Terminology is intended to complement the prose stylebooks of individual publications, as well as the Associated Press stylebook, the leading stylebook in U.S. newsrooms.
+The Stylebook on LGBTQ+ Terminology is intended to complement the prose stylebooks of individual publications, as well as the AP Stylebook, the leading stylebook in U.S. newsrooms.

-It reflects the association’s mission of inclusive coverage of lesbian, gay, bisexual and transgender people, includes entries on words and phrases that have become common, and features greater detail for earlier entries.
+It reflects the association’s mission of inclusive coverage of LGBTQ+ people, includes entries on words and phrases that have become common and features greater detail for earlier entries.

 This stylebook seeks to be a guide on language and terminology to help journalists cover LGBTQ+ subjects and issues with sensitivity and fairness, without bias or judgment.
 Because language is always changing, this guide is not definitive or fully inclusive.
 When covering the LGBTQ+ community, we encourage you to use the language and terminology your subjects use.
 They are the best source for how they would like to be identified.